 As mentioned in the previous sections, all translations should start with a thorough analysis of the conceptual meaning of the FSN and the concept's formal definition.

 It is possible that the conceptual meaning is not correctly reflected by the formal definition in the International Edition.
 In this case, it is recommended that the NRC reports the error to SNOMED International via the Content Request Service (CRS) (http://snomed.org/crs).
+Licensed organisations from non-member countries can report directly through CRS.
 Issues can also be raised for discussion in the JIRA SNOMED CT Translation Feedback Group prior to submitting a CRS request to see how the concept's meaning has been interpreted in other countries.
 The correct translation can then be produced after a response is received.

 Selection of the right term